 Deregulation from 2015

 The 7 May General Election saw the Conservatives returned to power without (as they saw it) being constrained any longer by the Liberal Democrats.
-I doubt that those in Shoreditch whose wall is pictured above will have voted for the new government but Sajid Javid, who succeeded LibDem Vince Cable in the Business Department, wasted no time in burnishing his deregulation credentials.
+I doubt that those who painted the above NO REGULATION graffiti will have voted for the new government - but Sajid Javid, who succeeded LibDem Vince Cable in the Business Department, wasted no time in burnishing his deregulation credentials.
 He set this challenging Business Impact Target when speaking on 20 May:

 During the election, we promised to do more for business.
 Much more.
 As one of our first acts, we’re introducing the enterprise bill. … let me describe the next steps on deregulation – on paring back bureaucracy.
 The manifesto promises a further £10 billion of cuts in red tape over the coming Parliament.
 This £10 billion is going to be harder to slash than the previous £10 billion.
 Recent reforms have already started to make a big difference.